shashikantstpi/fablab180319/software/cktdesign.md

 In the input area options, ensure the selected dpi (KiCAD given value) and in the output area the machine selection as SRM-20.
 Set X0, Y0 & Z0 values to zero and all other fields to default while ensure the cut depth as 0.1 mm and tool diameter as 0.4 mm.
 Press calculate and save the .rml file.

 - Select the input Outline/cut file (.png) and output format as Roland Mill (.rml) and proceed as follows.
 PCB Outline 1/32.
 In the input area options, ensure the dpi as above and to invert the image (heightmap logic).
 Set X0, Y0 & Z0 values to zero and all other fields to default while ensure the cut depth as 0.6 mm, stock thickness as 1.7 mm. and tool diameter as 0.79 mm.
-Press calculate and save the .rml file
+Press calculate and save the .rml file.